 3. Don’t be afraid to drive on gravel

-4. Meet the staff at The Lodge
+5. Meet the staff at The Pioneer Woman lodge

-There are several folks who meet and greet visitors at The Lodge on Drummond Ranch.
+There are several folks who meet and greet visitors at the lodge on Drummond Ranch.
 One of the regulars is our friend, Bill Sweeden.

-5. Don’t miss the pantry behind the kitchen
+6. Don’t miss the pantry behind the kitchen

 It is a huge, well-organized space with lots of natural light from the skylights above.
 It even has a rolling library ladder for reaching the top shelves.
 We missed this pantry the first time we visited; we included it here so you don’t.
-And the jaw-dropping pantry is especially worth a look since she Ree-did it!

-6. Look for new Pioneer Woman products
+7. Look around for new Pioneer Woman products

-7. It’s OK to play kitchen
+8. It’s OK to play kitchen

 If you have made the trek out to The Lodge, we think it’s safe to say that you probably enjoy cooking and watching “The Pioneer Woman” on television.
 The folks at The Lodge have left a couple of pieces of cookware on the stove and counter where you’ve seen Ree cook so many of her delicious dishes.